Mohit5039/Shell-Project-/README.md

 # Shell Project

+# How to use this in your system
+Install npm package :
+using :  npm install shell-project

 ## How I Made This
 This project was developed by following the CodeCrafters shell-building challenge.
 I have used AI models like GPT and Claude fairly whenever I faced challenges.
 The implementation involved breaking down the shell functionalities into modular components and gradually adding features such as command execution, argument parsing, redirection, and autocompletion.